SaraMaes/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 ### Safety

-This protocol does not involve any hazardous chemicals, although standard precautions including wearing PPE should be taken to avoid skin and eye exposure to bleach and ethanol.
+(This protocol does not involve any hazardous chemicals) is hazardous although standard precautions including wearing PPE should be taken to avoid skin and eye exposure to bleach and ethanol.
+10 % bleach is hazardous

 ### Training Requirements